-Yes, the role of each investigator must be justified in the track record section.
+Yes, you are allowed to justify the role of each investigator in the track record section.

 Q17.
 ARE NON-AUSTRALIAN CITIZENS ELIGIBLE TO BE PART OF THE PROJECT TEAM?

 Non-Australian citizens can be part of the project team.
 However, the lead investigator must be a permanent resident or citizen.